Knowledge Base | Level Beast

 +

 LIS 1 is your primary Line in the Sand — the dominant institutional pivot for the session.
-This is the level that defines directional bias.
 Price above LIS 1 means bullish structure.
 Price below means bearish structure.
-It is your north star for the day.

-LIS 2 is a secondary confirmation line of interest.
-It marks where a secondary concentration of volume or institutional interest is sitting at the open or for the session.
+LIS 2 is a secondary confirmation line.
+It marks where a secondary concentration of volume or institutional interest is sitting.

 📌 Key Behavior